muriteams/ergmito/README.md

 #> net 4   5   0  5.6  12     2     8       0.031        0.95
 #> net 5   1   0  2.8   6     0     5       0.022        0.99
 #>
 #> Note: Exact confidence intervals where used.
-This implies that the requestes CI may differ from the one used (see ?gof).
+This implies that the requestes CI may differ from the one used (see ?gof_ergmito).
 plot(fivenets_gof)
 ```